stennety/mywebsite/_posts/2024-10-05-roses-vs-risen.md

 ## What they have in common

-Any prompting strategy should include defining a 'role' or 'persona', and that's what the R stands for in both of these acronyms.
+Any prompting strategy should include defining a 'role' or 'persona', and that's what the 'R' stands for in both of these acronyms.
 This part influences the model's output through both contextual framing and behavioral priming.
-At first, one point that Claude brought up when explaining this was that the "role" "Activates relevant knowledge domains within the model's training data."
-I found this statement misleading since to me, it implies that the model is somehow looking up its answers from the original data, and I know that this isn't the case.
+At first, one point that Claude brought up when explaining this concept was that the role "Activates relevant knowledge domains within the model's training data."
+I found this statement misleading since it implies that the model is somehow looking up its answers from the original data, and I know that this isn't the case.

 Claude then clarified that "LLMs do not access their original training data in real-time during inference" and that "the model's "knowledge" is encoded in its parameters, not stored as retrievable data."
 So the role is more like a way to "steer the model's attention and generation process towards certain types of outputs."
 We have to remember that this is a statistical process, not a person with a never-ending library of facts and figures.
 I think this is one of the hardest things to remember when conversing with LLMs:  as a friend of mine said recently, "it's not Super Google."